 Before returning to Iowa as a coach, Cellucci was an assistant coach at James Madison, where she helped the Dukes to a 15-7 record and a spot in the NCAA Tournament in 1999.

-Cellucci, who serves on the Board of Directors for the National Iowa Varsity Club, graduated from the University of Iowa in 1998 with a bachelor of arts degree in communication studies.
+Cellucci, who serves on the Board of Directors for the Iowa Letterwinner’s Club, graduated from the University of Iowa in 1998 with a bachelor’s degree in communication studies.